marcelorl/hapi-request-context-2/README.md

 ### What did I do?

- - Replaced `continuous-local-storage` package to `cls-hooked`. `cls` has some known issues with async/await requests where the data set with it gets lost and doesnt travel through the entire request proccess.
+ - Replaced `continuous-local-storage` package to `cls-hooked`. `cls` has some known issues with async/await requests where the data set with it gets lost and doesnt travel through the entire request proccess;
- - Better README.md
+ - Better README.md;
+ - Fixed all npm package vulnerabilities.

+## License

-License: BSD
+BSD